SOC (Service Organization Controls) audit: preparation and reporting for SOC 1, 2 and 3 audits

 Confidentiality – Information designated as confidential is protected as committed or agreed.

-Privacy – Personal information is collected, used, retained, disclosed and destroyed in conformity with the commitments in the entity’s privacy notice, and with criteria set forth in generally accepted privacy principles issued by the AICPA.
+Privacy – Personal information is collected, used, retained, disclosed and destroyed in conformity with the commitments in the service organisation’s privacy notice, and with criteria set forth in generally accepted privacy principles issued by the AICPA.

-A SOC 3 (III) audit is carried out on a particular date and provides a snapshot of the service organisation when the audit is conducted.
-It reports on non-financial processing based on the Trust Services Principles and Criteria.
+A SOC 3 audit is carried out on a particular date and provides a snapshot of the service organisation and its controls when the audit is conducted.

-It also permits the service organisation to use the SOC 3 SysTrust seal on its website.
+A successful SOC audit carried out by a certified CPA permits the service organisation to use the AICPA logo on its website.